jamesg1/react-player-voting/README.md

 ### React Player Voting App

 This is a small example React application where users can vote for their favourite player.
 It is served via live-server.
+This is part of my [Full Stack React study](https://www.fullstackreact.com/).

 ### Demo
 Checkout the [Codepen example](https://codepen.io/jamesg1/pen/aqWvvr).